Ishraqur/Web_dev_project/README.md

 ## Key needed:

 * To make this work with firebase asynchronously we need the firebase config snippet in our index file directly, which is what I did, without the API credentials it won't sync/work.

+## Video included:
+* Screen recording of the functionality is included in the repo root